-Will ER give pain meds for tooth pain?
+Will the ER give you pain meds for a toothache?

 In most cases, a visit to the emergency room or an urgent care center will result in a prescription for some painkillers and/or antibiotics.
 The emergency room staff will tell you to visit a dentist as soon as possible, and then hand you a bill.

-How do you know if your tooth pain is an emergency?
+How do I know if my toothache is serious?

-Can I go to ER for severe toothache?
+Can you go to the hospital for a toothache?

 Should I go to the emergency room for a tooth abscess?

 However, if the infection has progressed to the point where you’re in serious pain or if you are having a constant bad taste in your mouth that is getting worse you need to go to the emergency room or make an emergency dental appointment.
 If left untreated, your bacterial infection can invade other parts of your body.